You Need You as Your Best Friend

 Jokes apart, I totally agree that one should always keep in mind travelling solo in India has its own challenges.

 My first solo trip was to Goa.
-And it could not be more eventful in every perspective.
-Firstly, it was a last minute decision.
-After a major emotional set back I decided to make this trip and book my ticket in just two days in prior to my departure from Delhi.
-I had reached Mumbai by flight and only when I managed to settle in my train from Mumbai to Goa that I realized that my train is reaching North Goa at 3 Am in the morning, while my hotel is in South Goa.
+And it could not be more eventful from every perspective.
+Firstly, it was a last-minute decision.
+After a major emotional set back I decided to make this trip and book my ticket just two days prior to my departure from Delhi.
+I had reached Mumbai by flight and only when I managed to settle in my train from Mumbai to Goa that I realized that my train is reaching North Goa at 3 Am the morning, while my hotel is in South Goa.

-My suggestion to all the girls who want to start their solo trips would be to check and decide your hotels very carefully.
-Whether it is hotel, resort or a home stay it is always better to either take a feedback from someone who had been there or from the reviews.
-For your local transport always opt for authorized travel agency owned cars with proper GPRS system.
+My suggestion to all the girls who want to start their solo trips would be to check and decide on your hotels very carefully.
+Whether it is a hotel, resort or homestay it is always better to either take feedback from someone who had been there or from the reviews.
+For your local transport always opt for authorized travel agency-owned cars with a proper GPRS system.

 I feel the best part of travelling alone is you are always free to take your own decision and not dependent on the others or group’s opinions.
-Also, the next best thing is to know and meet people from so many different places with varied culture, traditions and sharing stories with them.
+Also, the next best thing is to know and meet people from so many different places with varied cultures, and traditions and share stories with them.
 These days there are hosts who organize parties musical or otherwise for travelers.
 These are beautiful opportunities to know people and their culture.

 Last but not the least; my suggestion would be to always carry enough cash with you, no matter what!